jhausserlab/HiFiAlignmentTool/README.md

 ```

 ## What does the code do

+It is important to note that the loading of the file paths are done in alphanumerical order.
+So if you have over 9 rounds of images counting 1,2,...,10; 10 could be used first.
+To avoid this problem, the numbers should be written 01,02,...10.
+Like this the order will be alphanumerically.

 **STITCHING**
 1. Load the czi file paths
 2. Take one czi file and stitch the image